RajeshReddyG/PaymentProcessorAPI/README.md

 - The request is invalid: 400 bad request
 - Any error: 500 internal server error
 - The request should be validated before processed.
-***

 The payment could be processed using different payment providers (external services) called:
 - IExpensivePaymentGateway or
 - ICheapPaymentGateway.
-***

 The payment gateway that should be used to process each payment follows the next set of business rules
-a.
-If the amount to be paid is less than £20, use ICheapPaymentGateway.
+1. If the amount to be paid is less than £20, use ICheapPaymentGateway.
-b.
-If the amount to be paid is £21-500, use IExpensivePaymentGateway if available.
+2. If the amount to be paid is £21-500, use IExpensivePaymentGateway if available.
 Otherwise, retry only once with ICheapPaymentGateway.
-c.
-If the amount is > £500, try only PremiumPaymentService and retry up to 3 times in case payment does not get processed
+3. If the amount is > £500, try only PremiumPaymentService and retry up to 3 times in case payment does not get processed
-d.
-Store/update the payment and payment state entities created previously once the processing is completed.
+4. Store/update the payment and payment state entities created previously once the processing is completed.

 ## DB Creation